Shruti-menon/Fetch_Reward_Takehome/00 README.md

 Request for action: explain what additional help, info, etc. you need to make sense of the data and resolve any outstanding issues

-Refer to the file 05 - Email to the Stakeholder.pdf
+Refer to the file 05 - Email Stakeholder.pdf